-An easy and graceful way to start the main
+An easy and graceful way to start the main function and

 organize the entry point and closing method of your service in Go.